Ultimate Guide for Choosing a Right Safari in Tanzania

 Best place in the park: Besides the park itself, sleeping in Nyani campsite where you can spot hyenas, elephants, buffalos, and baboons just a few meters away from the tent is an experience of a lifetime.

-Why you should visit it: Serengeti is voted the best African park for 2018/2019 and it’s a greatest lion sanctuary – with 3.000 lions living there.
+Why you should visit it: Serengeti has voted the best African park for 2018/2019 and it’s the greatest lion sanctuary – with 3.000 lions living there.
 If you wish to see that National Geography live – this is a place to be!

 Ngorongoro Conservation Area: One of kind Natural Wonder!

 Animals that are often to see: lions, hyenas, jackals, elephants, giraffes, zebras, ostrich, buffalos, spotted hyenas, jackals, cheetahs.

-Best place in park: Place where they used to mine the sand.
+- Best place in the park: Place where they used to mine the sand.
 You can stop and just listen to the sounds of nature.
 Amazing!
-Beside that, NCAA is unique place where you can see animals and people close to each other.
+Besides that, the NCAA is a unique place where you can see animals and people close to each other.

 - Why you should visit it: There’s no other place on earth where wild animals and people co-exist in harmony.
 Being inside of a volcano crater filled with wildlife is once in a lifetime experience!